-Supplemental Materials include graphic organizers, maps and photographs, online lessons to accompany the printed unit, links to resources on other sites, and a list of recommended print resources.
+Supplemental Materials include graphic organizers, maps and photographs, online lessons that accompany the unit, links to resources on other sites, and a list of recommended books.

 The United States in Afghanistan

 Part I of the reading examines the history and culture of Afghanistan.
 Part II explores developments after World War II and the rise of al Qaeda.
-It also examines the history of Pakistan's relationship to Afghanistan.
-Part III explores the U.S. presence in Afghanistan and the region since 2001.
+It also looks at the history of Pakistan's relationship to Afghanistan.
+Part III explores U.S. involvement in Afghanistan and the region since 2001.

 The Choices Role Play

-At the center of this curriculum is a simulation in which students debate four distinct options for U.S. policy toward Afghanistan.
-By exploring four clearly defined alternatives, students gain a deeper understanding of the values underlying specific policy recommendations and the trade–offs that accompany each of the choices.
+At the center of this curriculum is a simulation in which students debate three distinct options for U.S. policy toward Afghanistan.
+By exploring three clearly defined alternatives, students gain a deeper understanding of the values underlying specific policy recommendations and the trade–offs that accompany each of the options.
 The role play helps students clarify their thoughts and, ultimately, articulate their own views on the future of U.S. policy toward Afghanistan.

 The Geography of Afghanistan

 Students practice map–reading skills and consider how geography has affected Afghan society.
 Students identify the location of Afghanistan and its neighbors, explore major geographical features, and analyze ethnic distribution in Afghanistan and Pakistan.

 Students analyze photographs of present-day Afghanistan to learn about Afghan life and society.
 Students consider the benefits and limitations of using photographs as a source for learning about Afghanistan.